persistenceOne/ERC20/README.md

 ## vi.
 Instructions for interacting with the contract
 ```
 The token should be paused at first and the transfer should be rejected
 a.
-Try to send any amount of tokens from the deployed account to other address MetaMask_Try_Send_Freeze
+Try to send any amount of tokens from the deployed account to other address
 b.
-The transaction should be failed because the token is freezed by default
+The transaction should be failed because the token is paused by default

 Once unpaused the token, it should be able to transfer freely
 a.
-Only token owner can unfreeze the token.
+Only token owner can unpause the token.
 b.
 Try to send any amount of tokens between any accounts
 c.
 Should be able to transfer
 ```